hibernatusMV/allskycamera/README.md

 sudo pip install telepot
 ```

+3. Install emoji library ``` pip install emoji --upgrade ```
-3. Create a new folder named python in /home/pi/:
+4. Create a new folder named python in /home/pi/:

 ```bash
 mkdir python
 ```

-4. Copy the python scripts and subfolder into the python directory.
+5. Copy the python scripts and subfolder into the python directory.
-5. Add the service script allskybot.service into /lib/systemd/system/ .
+6. Copy the service script allskybot.service into /lib/systemd/system/ (copy as root).
-6. Enable newly added service to start at Pi startup
+7. Enable newly added service to start at Pi startup

 ```bash
 sudo systemctl daemon-reload